 4 1 1 On Gluten free diet

-When a person has an allergy to wheat, their symptoms are similar as they would be to any other allergic reaction such as hives, sneezing, itchy skin and even anaphylaxis.
-Following a wheat free diet is important to avoid allergic reactions.
+When a person has a wheat allergy, their symptoms are similar to what they would be with any other allergic reaction—for example, hives, sneezing, itchy skin, and even anaphylaxis.
+Therefore, following a wheat-free diet is essential to avoid allergic reactions.

-If you have gluten intolerance, you may experience many symptoms such as abdominal pain, inflammation, migraines, fatigue and skin disorders.
+If you have a gluten intolerance, you may experience many abdominal pain symptoms, inflammation, migraines, fatigue, and skin disorders.
 Avoiding gluten in your diet will alleviate these symptoms, and there will be no long-term damage to your body.

 Treatment for celiac disease

-It is important to know that those with celiac disease must follow a lifelong gluten-free diet, even a trivial amount of gluten in the diet can cause damage to the small intestine.
-If celiac disease is left untreated long-term health problems may result as mentioned above.
+With celiac disease, you must follow a lifelong gluten-free diet.
+This is because even a trivial amount of gluten in the diet can damage the small intestine.
+In addition, if celiac disease is left untreated long-term health problems may result, as mentioned above.

 Testing for celiac disease

-Most common testing is a biopsy of a small intestine or testing for genetic markers may also be a way to determine if a person is likely to have Celiac disease.
+The most common testing is a small intestine biopsy, or testing for genetic markers may also be a way to determine if a person is likely to have Celiac disease.